Skip to Content

 Things To Do at and Near Park MGM Las Vegas

-Park MGM sits in a rock-solid location on the south end of the Las Vegas Strip, close to popular resorts like New York New York, MGM Grand, Excalibur, and Aria among others.
+Park MGM is in a prime location at the south end of the Las Vegas Strip, near popular resorts such as New York-New York, MGM Grand, Excalibur, and Aria.

-Formerly Monte Carlo, Park MGM recently went through a $450 million transformation that touched every guestroom in the hotel, common areas, and the gaming floor.
+Formerly Monte Carlo, Park MGM recently underwent a $450 million transformation that touched every guestroom, common areas, and the gaming floor.

-Park’s recently renovated guestrooms offer modern decor and distinctive green and red accents.
+Park’s recently renovated guestrooms offer modern-feeling decor and distinctive accents, despite the absence of any real “bells & whistles”.

 Skylark Suite – Courtesy of MGM Resorts